-See NMS (2014) for key provisions of each state's laws and procedures.
+See StopDUID.org (http://stopduid.org/maps) for key provisions of each state's laws and procedures as of 2014.

 DUID LAWS

 DUID is illegal in every state, in the same way that driving while impaired by alcohol (DUI) is illegal (DuPont et al., 2010).
 DUID has two requirements: the driver must exhibit signs of impairment through behavior observed by a law enforcement officer and the impairment must be linked to a drug.